YuYu Hakusho: Reception

 The YuYu Hakusho manga publication has received mixed criticism from reviewers in English-speaking regions.
 Martin Ouellette of the Canadian Protoculture Addicts compared the progression of the series to Dragon Ball Z and stated, "Togashi's art, while simple, is extremely efficient and the story is really fun."
 An older article by the same reviewer disagreed with the notion that YuYu Hakusho was similar to Dragon Ball, stating that the former franchise has better-developed characters, more interesting action sequences, and more humor.
 Eduardo M. Chavez of Mania.com enjoyed the manga's artwork and found that the supporting characters tend to be illustrated with more detail than the main characters.
 He praised Lillian Olsen's English translation but disliked Viz's use of overlaying English words to translate the expression of sound effects.
-In later volumes, Chavez was dismayed by the transition of the manga from the early detective cases to the Dark Tournament arc.
-He asserted, "Seeing fight, after fight, after fight gets boring and this seriously is only the start of this trend."
+In later volumes, Chavez was dismayed by the manga's transition from the early detective cases to the Dark Tournament arc.
+He asserted, "Seeing fight, after fight, after fight gets boring, and this seriously is only the start of this trend."
 Dan Polley, a staff reviewer of Manga Life, gave an average grade to the fifth volume, which entails Yusuke's battle with Suzaku, the leader of the Four Beasts.
 Although he found some battle sequences engaging, Polley judged the chapters as lacking in characterization and development.
 Polley also discounted the manga's comedy, considering the "bit gags or fairly lame jokes" to be "too much" at times.